pnp/blog/content/post/improving-the-page-properties-web-part.md

 ---

 Ever get annoyed with the page properties web part put out by Microsoft?
-If you\'ve got some OCD issues (like me) then it may not take very long.
+If you've got some OCD issues (like me) then it may not take very long.
 At [ThreeWill](https://threewill.com), we help clients with their digital workplaces and improving the way their users can obtain information and makes sense of it all.
 Oftentimes, the Page Properties